Kit2345/unibuddy_interview_exercise/Plan.md

 How you would go about testing

-- test data flow through pipeline, and getting correct data.
+- test data flow through pipeline (resolver), and getting correct data (data).

 What you might do differently